JUMP TO A TOPIC

 - Pericardiocentesis (pericardial mesothelioma) – Uses a needle to drain fluid from the pericardium, which is the protective sac around your heart

-Your stage 3 mesothelioma prognosis depends on various factors, notably whether you’re a candidate for surgery.
-The average survival time for pleural mesothelioma patients in this stage is between 14 and 16 months, according to multiple studies.
+A stage 3 mesothelioma life expectancy depends on various factors, notably whether you’re a candidate for surgery.
+The average survival time for stage 3 pleural mesothelioma patients is 14-16 months, according to multiple studies.

 Stage 3 pleural mesothelioma patients see significant survival benefits from surgery.
 According to the same study: